-Effective implementation of the Kazakhstan — 2050 Strategy, the Concept of Kazakhstan’s entry into the list of the world’s 30 most developed countries, five institutional reforms, the “100 concrete steps” nation plan and other conceptual documents involve a systematic study of international best practices, as well as interaction with leading academic and educational centres of foreign countries.
+Effective implementation of the “Kazakhstan — 2050” Strategy, the Concept of Kazakhstan becoming one of the 30 most developed countries in the world, five institutional reforms, the national Plan “100 concrete steps” and other conceptual documents involves a systematic study of international best practices, as well as interaction with leading educational centers of foreign countries.

-The need for further consolidation of international cooperation is conditioned by the globalization of the world educational space, in this context the harmonization of standards, the exchange of experience in the application of innovative technologies in the field of science and education will serve as a significant impetus to the further progressive development of the training system.
+The need to further consolidate international cooperation caused by globalization of the world educational space, in this context, harmonization of standards, exchange of experience in the application of innovative technologies in science and education will serve as a major impetus for further development of the training system.

-The Academy actively interacts with such authoritative foreign scientific and educational institutions as the Academy of the General Prosecutor’s Office of the Russian Federation, the International Academy of Law Enforcement Agencies ILEA, the Academy of Justice of Turkey, and specialized universities in Germany, Great Britain, Israel, South Korea and other countries.
+In this context the Academy actively interacts with such reputable foreign scientific and educational institutions as: University of the Prosecutor’s office of the Russian Federation, International academy of law enforcement agencies ILEA, as well as specialized universities in Germany, Israel, South Korea and other countries.

-The Academy develops cooperation with the following international organizations and financial institutions: the World Bank, the OSCE Office of Programs in Astana, the Department for Drugs and Crime, the UNICEF United Nations Children’s Fund, Embassies and diplomatic missions of the advanced foreign countries.
+The Academy develops cooperation with the following international organizations and financial institutions: the world Bank, the OSCE program Office in Nur-Sultan, the Office on drugs and crime, the United Nations Children’s Fund UNICEF, UNDP, and German foundations Friedrich Ebert, Konrad Adenauer, IRZ, Embassies and diplomatic missions of advanced foreign countries.

-Representatives of the Prosecutor’s Office and the Academy are actively participating in international scientific and practical conferences, round tables, educational seminars and trainings on various topical issues of ensuring regional security of observance of law and fighting crime.
+Representatives of law enforcement agencies and the Academy actively participate in international scientific and practical conferences, round tables, educational seminars and trainings on various topical issues of regional security, law enforcement and crime control.

-The main goal of the hub is to increase the level of interaction between the law enforcement agencies of the Central Asian region, to develop the most appropriate and effective response to new threats and challenges of crime, especially its transnational organized forms, to exchange work experience, and to implement educational international projects in the Academy.
+The main goal of the Hub is to increase the level of interaction between law enforcement agencies in the Central Asian region, develop the most appropriate and effective measures to respond to new threats and challenges of crime, especially its transnational organized forms, exchange experience, and implement international educational projects at the Academy.